Controlled Sports Act - commencing 11 October

 Medical supervision of non-registered events will be in accordance with the Authorised Controlled Sports Body rules and approved Code of Practice.

-NON-REGISTRABLE EVENTS RUN BY AUTHORISED SPORTING ORGANISATIONS
+NON-REGISTRABLE EVENTS RUN BY AUTHORISED CONTROLLED SPORTS BODIES

 Not applicable – see explanation under ‘Format of Events’ for amateur events conducted by Approved Amateur Bodies.

 Promoter of event must notify Registrar of event at least 28 days prior (to ensure it is not a registered event), and have the approval of an Authorised Controlled Sports Body.
 These events will need to meet requirements specified in regulation (such as having a medical practitioner present, insurance requirements), but will largely be able to self-govern.
+Consultation on this item will be released in May.

 Fees are prescribed in regulation.